justagist/franka_ros_interface/docs_src/DOC.rst

 ----------------
 .. automodule:: franka_interface
    :members:
+   :show-inheritance:

 ArmInterface
 ^^^^^^^^^^^^
-.. automodule:: franka_interface
-   :members:

 - Interface class that can monitor and control the robot
 - Provides all required information about robot state and end-effector state
 - Joint positions, velocities, and effort can be directly controlled and monitored using available methods
 - Smooth interpolation of joint positions possible
 - End-effector and Stiffness frames can be directly set (uses FrankaFramesInterface from *franka_ros_interface/franka_tools*)

 .. autoclass:: ArmInterface
    :members:
+   :show-inheritance:

 GripperInterface
 ^^^^^^^^^^^^^^^^
-.. automodule:: franka_interface
-   :members:

 - Interface class to monitor and control gripper
 - Gripper open, close methods
 - Grasp, move joints methods

 .. autoclass:: GripperInterface
    :members:
+   :show-inheritance:

 RobotEnable
 ^^^^^^^^^^^
-.. automodule:: franka_interface
-   :members:

 - Interface class to reset robot when in recoverable error (use *enable_robot.py* script in *scripts/*)

 .. autoclass:: RobotEnable
    :members:
+   :show-inheritance:

 RobotParams
 ^^^^^^^^^^^
-.. automodule:: franka_interface
-   :members:

 - Collects and stores all useful information about the robot from the ROS parameter server

 .. autoclass:: RobotParams
    :members:
+   :show-inheritance:

 franka_moveit
 -------------
 .. automodule:: franka_moveit
    :members:
+   :show-inheritance:

 PandaMoveGroupInterface
 ^^^^^^^^^^^^^^^^^^^^^^^
-.. automodule:: franka_moveit
-   :members:

 - Provides interface to control and plan motions using MoveIt in ROS.
 - Simple methods to plan and execute joint trajectories and cartesian path.
 - Provides easy reset and environment definition functionalities (See ExtendedPlanningSceneInterface below).

 .. autoclass:: PandaMoveGroupInterface
    :members:
+   :show-inheritance:

 ExtendedPlanningSceneInterface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-.. automodule:: franka_moveit
-   :members:

 - Easily define scene for robot motion planning (MoveIt plans will avoid defined obstacles if possible).

 .. autoclass:: ExtendedPlanningSceneInterface
    :members:
+   :show-inheritance:

 franka_tools
 ------------
 .. automodule:: franka_tools
    :members:
+   :show-inheritance:

 CollisionBehaviourInterface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-.. automodule:: franka_tools
-   :members:

 - Define collision and contact thresholds for the robot safety and contact detection.

 .. autoclass:: CollisionBehaviourInterface
    :members:
+   :show-inheritance:

 FrankaControllerManagerInterface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-.. automodule:: franka_tools
-   :members:

 - List, start, stop, load available controllers for the robot
 - Get the current controller status (commands, set points, controller gains, etc.)
 - Update controller parameters through *ControllerParamConfigClient* (see below)

 .. autoclass:: FrankaControllerManagerInterface
    :members:
+   :show-inheritance:

 ControllerParamConfigClient
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-.. automodule:: franka_tools
-   :members:

 - Get and set the controller parameters (gains) for the active controller

 .. autoclass:: ControllerParamConfigClient
    :members:
+   :show-inheritance:

 FrankaFramesInterface
 ^^^^^^^^^^^^^^^^^^^^^
-.. automodule:: franka_tools
-   :members:

 - Get and Set end-effector frame and stiffness frame of the robot easily
 - Set the frames to known frames (such as links on the robot) directly

 .. autoclass:: FrankaFramesInterface
    :members:
+   :show-inheritance:

 JointTrajectoryActionClient
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-.. automodule:: franka_tools
-   :members:

 - Command robot to given joint position(s) smoothly.
 (Uses the FollowJointTrajectory service from ROS *control_msgs* package)
 - Smoothly move to a desired (valid) pose without having to interpolate for smoothness (trajectory interpolation done internally)

 .. autoclass:: JointTrajectoryActionClient
    :members:
+   :show-inheritance: